How to lose fat without losing muscle

 Charles Remington explains how appropriate carbohydrate intake can help you lose weight whilst maintaining muscle.

 The secret to losing fat without losing muscle starts with not being too aggressive or extreme with your reduction of carbohydrates.
 You need carbohydrate management, not carbohydrate elimination.
 Over the last 12 years, with more than 10,000 clients, I have found by reducing carbohydrates by 20% of daily needs and within 48 hours replenishing the glycogen in the muscle by eating 100% of daily carbohydrate requirements, allows for a fat loss, without muscle loss.
 You have two fat burning days, then a recovery day.
-By doing this you will have the best of both worlds.
-You will experience fat loss that averages between 1 to 2 pounds weekly, while muscles are being well fed.
-You never drastically deplete the glycogen stores in the muscle so athletic performance is not affected like on a low carbohydrate diet.
+By doing this, you will have the best of both worlds.
+You will experience a fat loss that averages between 1 to 2 pounds weekly, while muscles are being well fed.
+You never drastically deplete the glycogen stores in the muscle, so athletic performance is not affected like on a low carbohydrate diet.

 Exercise on days where you are receiving more carbohydrates

-Exercising on days where muscles are getting more carbohydrates for fuel and taking days off from exercise when you are being aggressive about fat loss.
-One of the most difficult thoughts for exercisers to accept is that most of the results from exercise come when we are not exercising.
+Exercising on days where muscles are getting more carbohydrates for fuel and taking days off from exercise when you are aggressive about fat loss.
+One of the most challenging thoughts for exercisers to accept is that most of the results from exercise come when we are not exercising.
 They come after we exercise and in direct response to how the muscles receive nutrition after exercise.

 Exercise 1.5 to 2 hours after eating when blood sugar levels and insulin levels are slowly declining.
 As insulin levels increase in response to a rise in blood sugar after a meal, the cells are in an anabolic state (receiving nutrients).
-Insulin is the hormone that feeds are cells.
+Insulin is the hormone that feeds our cells.